Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

         jurisdiction of the Supreme Court cases which involve questions as to the validity of any law having regard to the provisions of this Constitution.\
+    5. The decision of the Supreme Court on a question as to the validity of a law having regard to the provisions of this Constitution shall be pronounced by such one of the judges of that Court as that Court shall direct, and no other opinion on such question, whether assenting or dissenting, shall be pronounced, nor shall the existence of any such other opinion be disclosed.\
-    5. The decision of the Supreme Court shall in all cases be final and conclusive.\
+    6. The decision of the Supreme Court shall in all cases be final and conclusive.\

 5. 1.
 Every person appointed a judge under this Constitution shall